 Choose from 10 charming cottage accommodations at Harborview Nantucket, set on a private beach overlooking the harbor, and just a short walk from the town center.
 Stay in the standalone one-bedroom Ebb & Flow, featuring high ceilings and a fireplace; two-bedroom Pisces offers water views, a ground-floor deck, and patio; and two-story Bluefin boasts two decks, stunning harbor views, and three en suite bathrooms

-Nantucket's 47 square miles belie the many ways it offers to enjoy your days.
+An all-American island that’s attracted tourists for centuries, Nantucket—located 30 miles off the coast of Cape Cod—offers many ways to spend your days.
 Indulge in an exquisite seafood dinner.
-Explore on foot, bike or jeep the peaceful beaches that line the island's idyllic inlets and bays.
+Explore the peaceful beaches that line the island's idyllic inlets and bays on foot, bike, or Jeep.
 Try your hand at surf fishing.
-Or spend a long afternoon tracking the flight of coastal birds or disappearing between the pages of a book.
-The finest in spa services and athletic clubs are close at hand.
-And with one of the highest concentrations of pre-Civil War structures, you'll be roaming a living museum.
-Nantucket has all the creature comforts of the 21st century that today's jet-setters desire, wrapped in an elegant 19th-century package.
+Spend a long afternoon tracking the flight of coastal birds or disappearing between the pages of a book.

-Visiting Nantucket is possible anytime of the year, though summer is the most popular season, when there is warmer, sunnier weather, making visiting the beach, fishing and bike riding, among other activities, very pleasant.
-The summer season typically begins around Memorial Day weekend and ends around Labor Day weekend though fall events and early spring festivals attract visitors to the island outside of the high season.
+Visiting Nantucket is possible anytime of the year, though summer is the most popular season, when there is warmer, sunnier weather, making visiting the beach, fishing, and bike riding, very pleasant.
+The summer season typically begins around Memorial Day weekend and ends around Labor Day weekend, though fall events and early spring festivals attract visitors to the island outside of the high season.